 72 McBride Ave, Paterson, NJ 07501

 Kids can dive into the gardening world on the educational campus of Rutgers University to learn all about the environment in this comfortable atmosphere.
-Children’s programs are offered at Rutgers Gardens for any child interested in the outdoor world of plants, animals, insects, or gardening.
+Children’s programs are offered at Rutgers Gardens for kids interested in the outdoor world of plants, animals, insects, or gardening.

 130 Log Cabin Road, New Brunswick, NJ 08901

-This popular national park has a unique ecosystem because it has a beach and a maritime forest with a large wildlife population.
+This popular national park has a unique ecosystem with a beach and a maritime forest featuring a large wildlife population.
 Visit the 250-year-old Sandy Hook Lighthouse with the visitors center to inquire about guided walks and info on the nesting piping plover birds.
 There are picnic areas along with basketball and tennis courts and the beach.

 128 South Hartshorne Drive, Highlands, NJ 07732